strapi/documentation/docusaurus/docs/cloud/advanced/database.md

 ![deployment](https://res.cloudinary.com/dz7knyfbp/image/upload/v1681936928/deploy_h49uly.png)

-Once the application is finished building, the project will be using the external database.
+Once the application finishes building, the project will use the external database.

 ## Reverting to the default database

-To revert back to the default database, remove the previously added environment variables from the Strapi Cloud project dashboard.
-This will trigger a rebuild and new deployment of the Strapi cloud project.
+To revert back to the default database, remove the previously added environment variables related to the external database from the Strapi Cloud project dashboard.
+This action will trigger a rebuild and new deployment of the Strapi cloud project.